Connect with us

 For example, according to a state report, Montana’s total child care capacity met 44% of estimated demand in 2021 and infant care capacity met only 34% of estimated demand.
 Garfield County had only 23% of potential demand for children under six.
 Nationally, the rural health advisory committee has found, child care deserts are most likely to be located in “low-income rural census tracts.”

-The dearth of child care in many rural communities exacerbates workforce shortages by forcing parents, those who work in health care locally, to stay home as full-time caregivers, and by preventing younger workers and families from putting down roots there.
+The dearth of child care in many rural communities exacerbates workforce shortages by forcing parents, including those who work in health care locally, to stay home as full-time caregivers, and by preventing younger workers and families from putting down roots there.

 Eighty-six percent of parents in rural areas who are not working or whose partner is not working said in a 2021 Bipartisan Policy Center survey that child care responsibilities were a reason why, while 45% said they or their spouse cared for at least their youngest child.
 Staying home to care for children is a responsibility that disproportionately falls on women, affecting their ability to participate in the workforce and make an independent living.